This article may contain compensated links. Please read the disclosure for more info.

-When studying piano technique, it is important to learn how to play the basic musical patterns that you'll find in most piano repertoire.
+When you learn to play piano, it is important to study and learn the basic musical patterns which you'll find in almost all piano repertoires.
 These basic patterns are scales, chords, and arpeggios.
 Here we'll take a closer look at piano chords inversions.

-By learning to use the correct fingers and how to play all the patterns in all keys, you will master more difficult music easier and with less effort.
+By learning to use the correct fingers and play the chord patterns in all 12 keys, you will master more difficult music easier and with less effort.
 You'll also be able to move from one chord to the next in a smooth way, playing chords in a progression.
 Here is a handy guide.

 Let's take a closer look!

-In root position you will use fingers 1-3-5 in the right hand and 5-3-1 in the left hand for all keys in both major and minor.
+In the root position, you should use fingers 1-3-5 in the right hand and 5-3-1 in the left hand for all keys in both major and minor.
 (Even when playing on black keys!)
 Here you can get my printable piano chords chart with only chords in root position.

-A major triad in root (basic) position has the notes spaced a third apart.
-The bottom third is a major third (2 whole steps apart) and the top third is a minor third (1 1/2 whole steps apart).
+A major triad in root (the basic) position has the notes spaced a third apart.
+The bottom third is a major third (2 whole steps apart), and the top third is a minor third (1 1/2 whole steps apart).

 The lowest note, the "root", gives the name to the triad/chord.
 For example; this is a C major triad or chord:

-You can play a triad starting from any key on the piano of course.
-Just count 2 whole steps (or 4 half steps) from your starting note (counting as 1) up to the next, and then 1 1/2 whole steps (or 3 half steps) up to the last note.
+Of course, you can play a triad starting from any key on the piano.
+Just count 2 whole steps (or 4 half steps) from your starting note (counting as 1) up to the next.
+Then 1 1/2 whole steps (or 3 half steps), up to the last note.
 The two intervals that build a major triad are one major third (C-E) and one minor third (E-G).

-As you take a closer look, you'll see that the distance (interval) between each note in a minor triad is now; a minor third and a perfect fourth.
+As you take a closer look, you'll see that the distance (interval) between each note in a major triad is now a minor third (E-G) and a perfect fourth (G-C).

-In the minor triad it the intervals are a major third and a perfect fourth.
+In the minor triad, the intervals are instead a major third (E♭-G) and a perfect fourth (G-C).

-The intervals between the notes in a major triad in the second inversion is now a perfect fourth (G-C) and a major third (C-E):
+The intervals between the notes in a major triad in the 2nd inversion is a perfect fourth (G-C) and a major third (C-E):

-In minor it is a perfect fourth and a minor third:
+In minor it is a perfect fourth (G-C) and a minor third (C-E♭):